Spatially Coupled PLDPC-Hadamard Convolutional Codes: Simulation Results

-The $6\times 24$ protomatrix $\bm{B}$ of the optimized rate-$0.00295$ PLDPCH-BC \cite{zhang2020proto,zhang2021}, and the two protomatrices $\bm{B}_0$ and $\bm{B}_1$ obtained by our proposed GA are shown in \eqref{mat:r=10}, \eqref{mat:r10_b0} and \eqref{mat:r10_b1}, respectively.
+Based on the $6\times 24$ protomatrix $\bm{B}$ of the optimized rate-$0.00295$ PLDPCH-BC \cite{zhang2021}, the two protomatrices $\bm{B}_0$ and $\bm{B}_1$ obtained by our proposed GA are shown in \eqref{mat:r10_b0} and \eqref{mat:r10_b1}, respectively.
 The protomatrices \eqref{mat:r10_b0} and \eqref{mat:r10_b1} are found after $48$ generations, and the corresponding fitness value equals $516$.
-Using the proposed PEXIT method, Table \ref{tb:r8_threshold} lists the thresholds for SC-PLDPCH-TDC with $L = 100$ and the underlying PLDPCH-BC \cite{zhang2020proto,zhang2021}.
+Using the proposed PEXIT method, Table \ref{tb:threshold} lists the thresholds for SC-PLDPCH-TDC with $L = 100$ and the underlying PLDPCH-BC \cite{zhang2021}.
 The SC-PLDPCH-TDC constructed by $L=100$ sets of protomatrices \eqref{mat:r10_b0} and \eqref{mat:r10_b1} has almost the same code rate with its underlying block code, and its threshold is estimated to be $-1.48$ dB.
-Hence, the theoretical threshold of the SC-PLDPCH-CC constructed by \eqref{mat:r10_b0} and \eqref{mat:r10_b1} also equals $-1.48$ dB, which is slightly greater than that of the PLDPCH-BC \cite{zhang2020proto,zhang2021}.
+Hence, the theoretical threshold of the SC-PLDPCH-CC constructed by \eqref{mat:r10_b0} and \eqref{mat:r10_b1} also equals $-1.48$ dB, which is slightly greater than that of the PLDPCH-BC \cite{zhang2021}.
+We lift the SC-PLDPCH-CC with factors $z_1=20$ and $z_2=1280$ such that its sub-block length is the same as that of the PLDPCH-BC \cite{zhang2021}.
+Fig. \ref{fig:r8_r10}(b) shows the BER performance of the two codes.
+SC-PLDPCH-CC decoder with $I=140$ processors achieves a BER of $10^{-5}$ at about $E_b/N_0 = -1.465$ dB, which outperforms that with (i) $I = 120$ by about $0.01$ dB, (ii) $I = 100$ by about $0.03$ dB, and (iii) $I = 75$ by about $0.07$ dB. { At a BER of $10^{-5}$, the gaps (for the SC-PLDPCH-CC with $I=140$ iterations) to the PEXIT threshold ($-1.48$ dB) and to the ultimate Shannon limit ($-1.59$) dB are $0.015$ dB and $0.125$ dB, respectively.} { Under the same latency, SC-PLDPCH-CC using $I = 75$ processors is outperformed by PLDPCH-BC using $I_{BC}=150$ layered decoding iterations (equivalent to {$I_{max}=300$} standard decoding iterations) by about $0.04$ dB at a BER of $10^{-5}$. }

-We lift the SC-PLDPCH-CC with factors $z_1=20$ and $z_2=1280$ such that its sub-block length is the same as that of the PLDPCH-BC \cite{zhang2020proto,zhang2021}.
-Fig. \ref{fig:r10} shows the BER performance of the two codes.
-SC-PLDPCH-CC decoder with $I=140$ processors achieves a BER of $10^{-5}$ at about $E_b/N_0 = -1.46$ dB, which outperforms that with $I = 120$ by about $0.01$ dB, and that with $I = 100$ by about $0.03$ dB.
-It outperforms the PLDPCH-BC using $300$ standard decoding iterations by about $0.03$ dB at a BER of $10^{-5}$.
-At a BER of $10^{-5}$, the gaps (for the SC-PLDPCH-CC with $I=140$ iterations) to the Shannon capacity ($-1.58$ dB) of $R = 0.003$ and to the ultimate Shannon limit ($-1.59$) dB are $0.12$ dB and $0.13$ dB, respectively.
+{ In Fig. \ref{fig:r8_r10}(b), we redraw the BER curve of rate-$0.003$ LDPCH-BC {\cite[Fig.~13]{Yue2007}} which has an information length of $650,000$.
+Results show that the rate-$0.003$ LDPCH-BC (with {$I_{max}=400$} iterations) achieves a BER of $10^{-5}$ at $E_b/N_0 = -1.44$ dB and the rate-$0.00295$ SC-PLDPCH-CC (containing $I=140$ processors) achieves the same error performance at $E_b/N_0 = -1.465$ dB. }